Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Asymptotic theory for one-step Mt-MBSP

 Theoretical analysis of Bayesian \textit{mixed-type} multivariate regression models has been missing in the literature.
 We address this gap by considering the high-dimensional regime where the number of covariates $p$ diverges as $n \rightarrow \infty$ at rates which depend on $n$.
 Accordingly, we use $p_n$ to denote the dimensions of our parameter of interest $\mathbf{B}_n = \mathbf{B}_{p_n \times q}$.
 We first characterize the asymptotic behavior of the posterior for $\mathbf{B}_n$ under the \textit{one-step} Mt-MBSP method (i.e. Mt-MBSP fitted to all $p_n$ variables without variable screening).
 In Section \ref{computation}, we introduce a novel two-step algorithm that can overcome some limitations of the one-step estimator.

-It bears mentioning that establishing new theoretical results for mixed-type multivariate regression does \textit{not} follow straightforwardly from existing results in univariate regression or Gaussian multivariate regression (e.g. \citep{song2023nearly, BaiGhosh2018}).
-Our mixed-type regression framework involves latent vectors \eqref{pbeta3} that are correlated through a shared random effect with covariance matrix $\bm{\Sigma}$, which we also treat as unknown with a prior \eqref{IWpriorSigma}.
+It bears mentioning that establishing new theoretical results for mixed-type multivariate regression does \textit{not} follow straightforwardly from existing results in univariate regression or Gaussian multivariate regression (e.g. \citep{ BaiGhosh2018,song2023nearly}). {\picotwo Our mixed-type regression framework involves latent vectors in \eqref{blatent} }that are correlated through a shared random effect with an unknown covariance matrix $\bm{\Sigma}$, which we endow with a prior \eqref{IWpriorSigma}.
 Our proofs involve carefully bounding the eigenvalues of the induced marginal covariance matrices of these latent vectors.
 In contrast, latent vectors are not required for univariate regression models or for multivariate Gaussian regression models.
 Furthermore, most of the existing literature only considers a subexponential growth of the predictors with sample size, i.e. $\log p_n = o(n)$, whereas we also allow for exponential growth $\log p_n = O(n^{\alpha}), \alpha \geq 1$.